- Why does this law (Art. 106 KVG) exist?

 I live in the canton of XY; will I receive a credit or will I incur additional charges?

 Depending on where you live on 1 January 2017, you fall into one of the following groups of cantons:

 Canton group 1: AI, FR, GE, GR, TG, TI, VD, ZG, ZH

-If your official place of residence is in one of the above cantons on 1 January 2016, you will receive a one-off premium credit in June 2016 (consisting of a premium rebate and a premium refund).
-The amount of the credit is the same for all insured persons in the canton.
-You will not receive a credit if you relocate to a canton in canton group 2 or 3 before the above qualifying date.
+If your statutory place of residence on 1 January 2017 is in one of these cantons, you will receive a one-off premium credit voucher in June 2017 (comprising a premium deduction and a premium reimbursement).
+The level of this is the same for all insured persons in the respective canton.
+You will not receive a credit voucher if you relocate your place of residence before this reporting date to one of the cantons in canton group 2 or 3.

 Canton group 2: AR, BE, BL, GL, JU, LU, NW, OW, SH, SO, UR

 For the year 2017, the previous monthly surcharge will be waived.

 Canton group 3: AG, BS, NE, SG, SZ, VS